oo13/translatable_phrase_generator/manual.md

 Note:
 - output_error() and output_compile_error() is called if some errors are detected.

-### generate(self, param)
+### generate(self, ext_context)

 It generates a phrase text.

 Parameter:
-- "param" is nil, or a table that has a set of the nonterminal and the value.
+- "ext_context" is nil, or a table that has a set of the nonterminal and the value.

 Return:
 - A phrase text.
 - "nil" if the instance is the empty phrase generator.

 Note:
-- "param" is used only for the global unsolved nonterminals.
+- "ext_context" is used only for the global unsolved nonterminals.

 ### equalize_chance(self, enable)